mathisschmieder/MMDVM_HS_Hat/README.md

 ### Revision 1.5
 A fith mode LED has been added to the board to show NXDN activity.
 The two pin headers moved downwards a little.
 The rev1.4 stencil can be re-used if you manually add solder paste to R19 and D9 afterwards.

+### Revision 1.6
+Inner RX/TX pins of Nextion connector have been swapped.
+External VCO inductor L6 was added.
+This is optional for VHF use.

 ## BOM
 * All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=780b8eac44)
 * All necessary parts for the Revision 1.2 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=035e777242)